Danny Amos (footballer, born 1999)

 Amos has previously represented Northern Ireland at under-19 and under-21 level.
 He began his career at Doncaster Rovers, turning professional in 2017.
-He spent time on loan at Buxton and Hartlepool United, before signing a short-term contract with Port Vale in September 2021 after being released by Doncaster.
-He joined Grimsby Town in January 2022 and helped the club to win promotion out of the National League via the play-offs in 2022.
+He spent time on loan at Buxton and Hartlepool United before signing a short-term contract with Port Vale in September 2021 after being released by Doncaster.
+He joined Grimsby Town in January 2022.
+He helped the club to win promotion out of the National League via the play-offs in 2022.
+He was loaned to York City in February 2024.
+He moved to Northern Ireland to play for Glentoran in August 2024 and won the County Antrim Shield with the club.

 Club career

 Doncaster Rovers

 Amos came through the Doncaster Rovers youth team, and made his senior debut on 30 August 2016, coming on as a 71st-minute substitute for Matty Blair in a 2–0 win at Mansfield Town in an EFL Trophy group stage game.
 He signed his first professional contract in November 2017, keeping him at the club until summer 2019.
 On 2 February 2018, he joined Northern Premier League Premier Division club Buxton on a one-month loan.
 Doncaster's under-18 coach Paul Stancliffe said that "getting that experience is what will help him develop".
 After the loan spell ended, Amos said that "I played every game whilst I was there, and I scored in a derby in my last game which was great".

 He made his League One debut on 28 April 2018, playing the full 90 minutes of a 0–0 draw at Oldham Athletic.
 Manager Darren Ferguson said that "his display was the most pleasing thing to take away from it".
 He played four matches for "Donny" in the 2017–18 season and was handed the club's Young Player of the Year award.
 He came on as a second-half substitute on the opening day of the 2018–19 season and said that "I am hoping to get a few starts this season".
-However he and Branden Horton had to compete with Danny Andrew for the left-back position, who went on to start every league game of the campaign.
+However, he and Branden Horton had to compete with Danny Andrew for the left-back position, who went on to start every league game of the campaign.
 Nevertheless, Rovers exercised an option to extend Amos's contract until summer 2020.